Heathen Lexicon

 Örlög/Órlæg/Orlac: a compound of ancient phrases for “Out From/Of” and “Law;” defined as “That which comes out of Law.”
 The “Law” is that of Primordial Cosmic Order and Primal Natural Law and the constantly evolving influence upon & relationship with the layers and strands of fortune, fate, destiny, luck, and future.

-Óðal: also, Óþalan or Odal, allodial inheritance, with an understanding that such is more than just ancestrally-inherited land—it unites the ideas of freedom, obligation, and a true connection with ancestors; interweaving the concepts of liminal boundaries and ancestral land possession.
+Óðal: also, Óþalan or Odal O; allodial inheritance, with knowledge that such is more than simply ancestrally-inherited land—it unites the ideas of freedom, obligation, and a meta-genetic connection with ancestors; interweaving the concepts of liminal boundaries and ancestral land possession.
 To establish Óðal “one must have the ability to count a lineage back three generations.”

 Oðrœrir: “Frenzy Stirrer;” Mead that has been “hallowed” and thereby trans-figuratively imbued with divine energy, that is then consumed as part of an offering during a Blót.
 In mythology, it is enchanted Mead—made from the three-cauldron fermentation of blood extracted from the wise God Kvasir.
 Those who consumed of this mead are said to have received the Gift of divine inspiration, great wisdom, esoteric knowledge, and poetic eloquence of speech.